nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 **Question for PR: Do we want to add something here about responsibilities around the code of conduct?
 I feel like members may be held to a higher standard.**

 If a member will be unavailable to meet these responsibilities, they are expected to notify the group in a timely manner, so resources can be planned accordingly.
-A member who cannot maintain these responsibilities for a significant amount of time will be asked to transition to a collaborator role.
+A member who cannot maintain these responsibilities for a significant amount of time will be asked to transition to a contributor role.

 #### Permissions